 This option is designed to meet the competency requirements for Washington State and Adventist Education endorsements as a reading specialist.
 Additionally, the state requires graduates to pass the following: the secondary methods course, the National Evaluation Series (NES), and a Pedagogy Performance Assessment (PPA).
+The Individualized Area option is also available for non-certified applicants outside the K-12 system.

 PREREQUISITES.
-State teacher certification, a minimum of 18 months of verified satisfactory full-time experience in education prior to awarding of degree, and a current course in reading methods (taken within the past six years).
+Teacher certification, a minimum of 18 months of verified satisfactory full-time experience in education prior to awarding of degree, and a current course in reading methods (taken within the past six years).

-EDUC 501 Statistics in Research 4 EDUC 561 Introduction to Educational Research 4 EDUC 598 Graduate Seminar 1 RELT 566 Contemporary Issues in Christian Thought 3 SPED 510 Introduction to Special Education and Inclusive Classrooms 4
+EDUC 501 Statistics in Research 4 EDUC 561 Introduction to Educational Research 4 RELT 566 Issues in Religion and Culture 3 SPED 510 Introduction to Special Education and Inclusive Classrooms 4